losrobbos/file-upload-guide/README.md

 This way we do not need to send "multipart formdata" and just upload a JSON object as usual, which simplifies the overall workflow quite a bit.

 Also in the backend we then do not need to parse binary data anymore.
 We can simply upload directly the received base64 string to our file cloud provider.
+This way we can completely skip classical file parsing middleware like Multer.

 ## Steps